Early menarche and childbirth accelerate aging-related outcomes and age-related diseases: Evidence for antagonistic pleiotropy in humans

 Summary:

 The authors present an interesting paper where they test the antagonistic pleiotropy theory.
-Based on this theory they hypothesize that genetic variants associated with later onset of age at menarche and age at first birth have a positive causal effect on a multitude of health outcomes later in life, such as epigenetic aging and prevalence of chronic diseases.
-Using a mendelian randomization and colocalization approach, the authors show that SNPs associated with later age at menarche are associated with delayed aging measurements, such as slower epigenetic aging and reduced facial aging, and a lower risk of chronic diseases, such as type 2 diabetes and hypertension.
-Moreover, they identified 128 fertility-related SNPs that are associated with age-related outcomes and they identified BMI as a mediating factor for disease risk, discussing this finding in the context of evolutionary theory.
+Based on this theory they hypothesize that genetic variants associated with later onset of age at menarche and age at first birth may have a positive effect on a multitude of health outcomes later in life, such as epigenetic aging and prevalence of chronic diseases.
+Using a mendelian randomization and colocalization approach, the authors show that SNPs associated with later age at menarche are associated with delayed aging measurements, such as slower epigenetic aging and reduced facial aging and a lower risk of chronic diseases, such as type 2 diabetes and hypertension.
+Moreover, they identify 128 fertility-related SNPs that associate with age-related outcomes and they identified BMI as a mediating factor for disease risk, discussing this finding in the context of evolutionary theory.

 Strengths: